vdv7/servep/readme.md

     HTTP requests without a session-id are redirected, so as to include unique session-id.
 Each new session-id is tied to a newly spawned process.
 Each HTTP request with a session-id is stripped of headers and routed to its respective process std-in.
 HTTP response is generated from process std-out.

       HTTP requests adhere to the CDE (callback/data/end) protocol, i.e.:

-        JSONP requests are enabled by adding GET parameter *callback* or GET parameter *c*
+        JSONP requests are enabled by adding GET parameter callback or GET parameter c
-        all input to server-side process is passed as GET parameter *d*, GET parameter *data*, or in POST method body adding GET parameter *e* or GET parameter *end* to an HTTP request gracefully ends the current session
+        all input to server-side process is passed in POST method body, or as the value for GET parameter data or GET parameter d adding GET parameter end or GET parameter e to an HTTP request gracefully ends the current session

         example of simple echo process interaction: